xapax/security/privilege_escalation_windows.md

 Look for vulnerable services that may be running as system

+There are usually three types of users on a windows machine:

+1. System
+2. Administrator
+3. Regular user

 ## Metasploit - The easy way

 So if you have a metasploit meterpreter session going you can run **getsystem**.